ARMENIAN BAR ASSOCIATION INTERNSHIP PROGRAM

 – Media analysis

-To qualify for an internship with the Human Rights Ombudsman’s Office of the Republic of Artsakh, an applicant must be enrolled in a US based law school and have completed at minimum the first year at the time of the start of the internship.
+To qualify for the internship with the Human Rights Ombudsman’s Office of the Republic of Artsakh, an applicant must be enrolled in a US based law school and have completed at minimum the first year at the time of the start of the internship.
 Applications from recent graduates awaiting bar results and new attorneys are also encouraged.

 Armenian is the working language of the Human Rights Ombudsman’s Office.
 Fluency in English (both oral and written) is required for the internship program.
 Knowledge of the Armenian language would be an asset.

-Students interested in applying should submit the following application materials for the summer session by January 30, 2018 to Info@ArmenianBar.org with the title “Artsakh Internship” in the subject line:
+Interested applicants should submit the following application materials for the summer session on a rolling basis to Info@ArmenianBar.org with the title “Artsakh Internship” in the subject line:

-- Current law school transcript (unofficial is fine); and
+- Current law school transcript (unofficial is fine)

 - Start-dates may vary with each applicant.